 Things I should actively avoid because they make me feel bad or worse.
 What are you going to commit to not doing, in order to maintain your wellbeing?

-What are your warning signs that things are going less well?
+M/hat are very warning signs that things are going less wall?
+Are What are your warning signs that things are going less well?
 Are there any specific triggers or crunch points to be aware of?